-VitalityHealth ensures that its assets are invested in accordance with the Prudent Person Principle set out in the SII Directive.
+VitalityHealth ensures that its assets are invested in accordance with the Prudent Person Principle set out in the PRA Rulebook for Solvency II firms.
 It only invests in assets whose risks it can properly identify, manage, control and report.
 A full review of the investment funds is performed once a quarter and the investment assets are appropriately taken into account in the Company's overall solvency needs assessment which is documented in its ORSA report.